oh-lang/oh/wishlist.md

 Evil_long_line: "this is going to be a long discussion ${
         Name}, can you confirm your availability?"
 # INSTEAD, use string concatenation:
-Good_long_line: "this is going to be a long discussion "
+Good_long_line: "this is going to be a long discussion"
-    +   "${Name}, can you confirm your availability?"
+    &   "${Name}, can you confirm your availability?"

-# TODO: do we want an operator like `'123' & '456'` which creates '123 456' (i.e., adds a space?)
-#       the operator could check both left and right strings for spaces and ensure only one is present
-#       in the end result, e.g., `'123   ' & ' 456'` is still '123 456'.
-#       this could also strip newlines, e.g., `'123\n \n' & '\n456'` is again '123 456'.
-#       it could also be used as a postfix or prefix operator, e.g., `&'   hi'` is 'hi'
-#       and `'hey\n  '&` is 'hey'.  not sure this is better than `'   hi' strip()` though.

 # you can also nest interpolation logic, although this isn't recommended:
 Nested_interpolation: "hello, ${if Condition {Name} else {'World${"!" * 5}'}}!"
 ```

+Notice that the `&` operator works on strings to add a space (if necessary)
+between the two operands.
+E.g., `'123' & '456'` becomes `'123 456'`.
+It also
+strips any trailing whitespace on the left operand and any leading whitespace
+on the right operand to ensure things like `'123\n \n' & '\n456'` are still just `'123 456'`.
+This makes it the perfect operator for string concatenation across lines where we want
+to ensure a space between words on one line and the next.
+TODO: it could also be used as a postfix or prefix operator, e.g., `&'   hi'` is 'hi'
+and `'hey\n  '&` is 'hey'.  not sure this is better than `'   hi' strip()` though.

 ## defining classes